 Overall, this is a playable game with a good element of skill; it creates an appropriate atmosphere of conspiracy and cynicism, although the open hands system rather removes the element of paranoid secrecy inherent in conspiracy theories.
 Illuminati will earn its devotees, especially in America, although it lacks the elegance of the best cult games.
-As long as it doesn't send anyone off to the books a maalaadad fisp compalijiji
+As long as it doesn't send anyone off to the books.

-10 0 0010

-Presentation: 7 Enjoyment: 7

-Rules: 6 Skill: 6

-Playability: 7 Complexity: 6

-Overall: 7 Phil Mast ters

-STARSTONE Northern Sages
+Presentation: Enjoyment: Rules: Skill: Playability: Complexity: 6 Overall: 7 Phil Masters STARSTONE Northern Sages